cloudmesh-community/book/chapters/cloud/arch.md

 > provides dependable, consistent, pervasive, and inexpensive access
 > to high-end computational capabilities. [@foster-book]

-However, in the paper we also define that Grids were not just about computing, but introduced an approach that through the introduction of virtual organizations lead to the following definition
+However, we also define that Grids were not just about computing, but introduced an approach that through the introduction of virtual organizations lead to the following definition

 > A production Grid is a shared computing infrastructure of hardware,
 > software, and knowledge resources that allows the coordinated
-> resource sharing and problem solving in dynamic, multi-institutional
+> resource sharing and problem-solving in dynamic, multi-institutional
 > virtual organizations to enable sophisticated international
 > scientific and business-oriented collaborations.

-This definition is certainly including services that are today offered by the Cloud.
-Hence in the early days of cloud computing there was a large debate occurring if cloud is just another term for Grid.
+This definition is undoubted including services that are today offered by the cloud.
+Hence in the early days of cloud computing, there was a large debate occurring if cloud is just another term for Grid.
 In [Cloud Computing and Grid Computing 360-Degree Compared](http://datasys.cs.iit.edu/publications/2008_GCE08_Clouds_Grids.pdf) an analysis is conducted between the different architecture models